deciduously/tictactoe-hs/haskell-in-english.md

 You may notice that the seemingly-innocuous expression `[n..]` doesn't specify a top value.
 What we've done, then, is defined an *infinite list*, starting at `n` and just going and going.

 In most programming languages, this is quite obviously not ok.
-The process would drop everything else and build this infinite list until it blows the stack and crashes, resulting in a pretty shit game[10].
+The process would drop everything else and build this infinite list until it blows the stack and crashes, resulting in a pretty shit game.
+Well, more shit.
 Haskell, on the other hand, employs *lazy* evaluation semantics.
 When the compiler passes through, it's perfectly content to leave that `[n..]` alone until it needs to begin the expansion - and even then, it only expands *as-needed*.
 In the case of `withIndicesFrom`, the argument we pass it will be finite, which if you need a refresher, is not as big as infinite.
 When we hit the last value of that collection to pass into `zip`, then we're good to go - no need to keep drilling our way through `[n..]` for indices we won't use.
 Haskell just leaves it wherever we are and moves on.

 This is a pretty incredible property that allows for all kinds of patterns not possible in strict-evaluation languages, but does have the side effect of making some perfomrance characterists difficult to reason about.
 It's a good thing to keep in mind when writing Haskell.